 Break lines of copy at logical pauses

 This is a classic saying, tough to achieve, but a great goal to work on.
 The person that posted it was probly not a great designer - a great designer groups together the words that form the thought.
 When we read and get to the end of a line, there is a pause as the brain and eye move down and back to the left to start the next line.
 That pause is just like the pause from a comma or period.
 Look at the second line (above right).

 The line breaks allow each thought to be contained on one line (and the semi-colons are replaced by less-obnoxious commas):

 Above right: the lines are arranged so that the 'minds discuss' stack up, allowing the reader to see 'Great, average, and small' and connect those to 'ideas, events, people.' thereby further emphasizing the differences.

-Compare these 2 to see which enhances clarity, communication, and comprehension.
+Compare the 2 options above to see which enhances clarity, communication, and comprehension.

 Justified versus flush left copy

 Notice what sets this piece apart - the ragged edges surrounding the perimeter of the block of photos.
 There is a slight Warhol motif to the grid blocks of colors, but it is the ragged edges that are unique.